How does wood style Makuti Grained stone coated roofing tiles achieve imitation wood texture?

 Avoiding Uniformity: Uniform coloring can sometimes make roofing materials appear monotonous or artificial.
 By introducing non-uniform colors, manufacturers avoid a repetitive or manufactured appearance, making the roofing tiles blend more seamlessly into natural settings.

-Creating a Weathered Look: Wood-style Makuti Grained stone-coated roofing tiles are often designed to simulate the effects of aging on wood.
+Wood-style Makuti Grained stone-coated roofing tiles are often designed to simulate the effects of aging on wood.
 Weathered wood typically shows signs of fading, discoloration, and variation in color due to exposure to sunlight and the elements.
 The non-uniform colors help replicate this weathered look, adding character and charm to the roofing.

 Concealing Imperfections: Non-uniform colors can also help conceal minor imperfections or variations in the surface of the roofing tiles.
 This can enhance the overall quality and appearance of the roof by minimizing the visibility of any flaws.